loide/challenge/api/README.md

 Available Services:
 -------------------
-Can be found at http://localhost:8080/server.
+CRUD can be found at http://localhost:8080

 The accepted json format is as follows: